phanirithvij/bg_scroll_flutter/README.md

 A simple example flutter app to demo image scroll

-Tested only an Android device.
+Tested only on an Android device.